Human capital –

 the art of making others shine

-Radiating through appearance and inner wealth is wonderful, but isn’t it a little narcissistic?
+Radiating through one’s appearance and inner richness is beautiful, but isn’t it, perhaps, a little narcissistic?

-In a world where everyone tries to showcase themselves on social media, through their business proposition, their image and their identity, there is, in my opinion, a level of elegance that goes even higher.
+In a world where everyone strives to showcase themselves on social media, through their business offering, their image, and their identity, there exists, in my view, an even higher level of elegance.

-It is a level that inspires respect and admiration: the art of making others radiate.
+A level that inspires both respect and admiration: the art of helping others radiate.

-Here, I am not talking about highlighting others in order to shine more yourself.
-I am not talking about using someone else’s image to make your business radiate.
-No, I am talking about truly helping others shine, without image recovery, with sincere authenticity.
+Here, I’m not talking about highlighting others in order to shine more brightly yourself.
+Nor about using someone else’s image to enhance your own visibility.
+Nor about manipulating others to get what you want.
+I’m talking about truly allowing others to shine, without seeking to take credit, with genuine authenticity.

-It reflects the nobility of the heart, the ability to recognise the immaterial wealth of others.
+It reflects the nobility of the heart, the ability to recognize another’s intangible richness, regardless of their status.

 Absolute elegance,